cfn-modules/docs/examples/ec2-ssh-bastion/README.md

-# cfn-modules: EC2 example project
+# cfn-modules: EC2 SSH bastion example project

 This example project demonstrates how an EC2 instance can be placed into a VPC with a bastion host for secure SSH access.